Showing posts with label Aubrac Plateau. Show all posts

 The Aubrac cattle

-The Aubrac cattle were, until the French revolution, bred by monks on the Aubrac Plateau.
-There they were raised to pull plows and provide milk as well as meat.
-The cows provided the milk for the fabulous Laguiole cheese though now other breeds have taken their place and tractors replaced the Aubrac cattle pulling plows.
-Nevertheless, despite the changes, a few farmers still make cheese with Aubrac milk.
+The Aubrac cattle were, until the French Revolution, raised to pull plows and provide milk as well as meat.
+Then the cows provided the milk for the fabulous Laguiole cheese, though now other breeds have taken their place, with tractors and combines replacing the Aubrac cattle pulling plows.
+Nevertheless, despite the changes, a few farmers still make Laguiole cheese with Aubrac milk.

 Transhumance

-Aubrac beef farmers continue a tradition of “transhumance.” the seasonal movement from the winter farms and barns to the summer pastures.
-Every year a few thousand visitors come to watch as the herds meet near the village of Aubrac on the 25th of May when the herds with the cows and their calves begin their trek to their summer pastures.
-To learn more about this tradition see the website below.
-The Google or Bing translate programs allows the French language website to be clearly understood in English.
+Aubrac beef farmers continue a tradition of “transhumance,” the seasonal movement from the winter farms and barns to the summer pastures.
+Every year, a few thousand visitors come to watch as the herds meet near the village of Aubrac on the 25th of May, when the herds with the cows and their calves begin their trek to their summer pastures.

 Laguiole Cheese.